gscalzo/gscalzo.github.io/content/blog/demystifying-ai-coding-agents-in-swift.md

       The game tracks attempts and offers encouragement.
 Much better!
 ```

-Even more impressive!
-The agent:
+This time the agent:
 1. **Got creative**: Added personality to the game without being asked.
 2. **Made good choices**: Picked fun emojis, wrote playful strings.
 3. **Understood iteration**: Read the existing file before modifying.
-4. **Applied the edit correctly**: Replaced the old game logic with the enhanced version.
+4. **Applied the edit**: Replaced the old game logic with the new version.
-5. **Explained the improvement**: Told you what changed.
+5. **Reported the change**: Told the user what it had added.

-### What This Shows
+### What the examples show

-These examples demonstrate the three key superpowers of AI agents:
+The examples exercise three capabilities:

 1. **Tool Chaining**: The agent decides which tools to use and in what order.
 2. **Context Awareness**: It remembers what it did (because it's all in the history!).
-3. **Creative Reasoning**: It doesn't just execute commands; it thinks about what would make the result better.
+3. **Model-generated choices**: It can propose a next step that was not hard-coded into the loop.

-The real magic? **You didn't program any of this logic**.
-You just:
+The application code does not contain the sequence.
+It only:
 - Described what each tool does.
 - Gave the agent access to them.
-- Let the language model figure out the rest.
+- Lets the language model choose the next call.

 <img src="/images/blog/nimbo/nimbo-6.png" alt="Nimbo Basic" class="img-frame" />
 <img src="/images/blog/nimbo/nimbo-7.png" alt="Nimbo Basic" class="img-frame" />

-## The Power of Simplicity
+## The whole mechanism

-Here's what we learned:
+Nimbo reduces an agent to four ideas:

 1. **Agents are loops**: Just keep asking the model "what next?"
 2. **Tools are descriptions**: The LLM chooses, you execute.
 3. **Context is precious**: Every message costs tokens and attention.
-4. **Emergent behavior is real**: Complex actions arise from simple rules.
+4. **Sequences are model-generated**: The loop does not hard-code every possible task.

 The entire Nimbo agent is less than 300 lines of Swift.
 Yet it can:
 - Navigate file systems.